rgwch/jarg/readme.md

 ## What is it?

 As the name implies, this is a graphical user interface for the backup tool "[restic](https://restic.net)".
-Restic is a great deduplicating, encrypting backup tool with quite a few possible backup destinations, such as
+Restic is a great deduplicating, encrypting backup tool with quite a few possible storage backends, such as

 * Local directory
 * sftp